trdroid/Scala-Examples/Concepts/Object-Orientation/Constructors/README.md

        val person = new Person(n="Jai")
 ```

-Named parameters can be used only for the preferred parameters
+Named parameters can be used only for the preferred parameters.

 ```scala
 scala> class Person(val name: String, val address: String)